-Rating Methodology - Hospital Industry
+Rating Methodology: Hospital Industry

-[Issued in August 2020]
+[Issued in September 2022]

-Industry overview
+Background

-Hospitals form a critical part of the overall healthcare industry.
-Apart from hospitals, the healthcare services industry comprises pharmaceutical, diagnostics, medical equipment and supplies, medical insurance, and telemedicine.
-The hospital industry is the largest segment of the healthcare services in the country which has proliferated from primary healthcare centres to single and multi-speciality corporate hospitals over the years.
-The hospital delivery system in India is primarily classified under three broad segments: Primary care, Secondary care, and Tertiary care.
+Hospitals, the largest segment of the healthcare services industry in India, have evolved from being primary health centres to single and multi-speciality corporate over the years.
+The sector comprises pharmacies, diagnostics, medical equipment and supplies, medical insurance, and telemedicine segments among others.
+Today, hospitals can be classified under three broad segments:

-Primary care is the first point of contact between the populace and the healthcare service providers.
-This infrastructure offers basic medical and health prevention services and is further divided into Sub Centre (SC), Primary Health Centre (PHC), and Community Health Centre (CHC) which is more relevant to rural areas.
-Secondary care provides inpatient as well as outpatient medical services and includes simple surgical procedures.
-It offers medical specialities including internal medicine, paediatrics and provides limited coverage of other specialities that includes urology, cardiology among others.
-Patients to these hospitals are mainly referred by health professionals from primary level hospitals for specialised treatment.
-Tertiary care is the third level of the healthcare delivery system in the country.
-These hospitals are specialised consultative healthcare infrastructures that have referrals from primary and secondary health professionals.
-While there are tertiary hospitals that offer services for single speciality, there are multi-speciality tertiary hospitals that offer several services in the same hospital.
+Primary Care: The first point of contact between the populace and the healthcare service providers offers basic medical and health prevention services and is further divided into Sub Centre (SC), Primary Health Centre (PHC), and Community Health Centre (CHC), which is more relevant to rural areas.

+Secondary Care: This category provides inpatient, as well as outpatient medical services and includes simple surgical procedures.
+Medical specialities such as internal medicine, paediatrics and a limited part of urology, cardiology etc come are covered under this.
+Patients to these hospitals are mainly referred by health professionals from primary-level hospitals for specialised treatment.

+Tertiary Care: The third level of the healthcare delivery system includes specialised consultative healthcare infrastructures that see referrals from primary and secondary health professionals.
+While there are tertiary hospitals that offer services for a single speciality, there are multi-speciality tertiary hospitals that provide several services in the same hospital.